 Most veterinarians prefer to administer pimobendan only to dogs that are suffering from congestive heart failure.
-However, some vets recommend giving the medication once heart disease is detected but before congestive heart failure has occurred.
+Some vets recommend giving the medication once heart disease is detected but before congestive heart failure has occurred.
 This use is still controversial and may or may not be effective in slowing the progress of the disease.

 Pimobendan is not currently labeled for use in cats, its use is controversial.
 Some veterinarians have used it successfully, but it is contraindicated in some types of heart disease that are common in cats (such as hypertrophic cardiomyopathy or HCM.)

 When It Should Not Be Used

 Pimobendan should also be used with caution in animals with cardiac arrhythmias, especially if the arrhythmias are not well-controlled.
 If your cat is sensitive to the medication, it should not receive pimobendan.

 Potential Side Effects

 It is important to note that some adverse reactions may actually be due to heart disease rather than a result of giving the pimobendan.